Automatic rifle: Steyr AUG (bullpup rifle)

-The Steyr AUG was one of the first bullpup rifles to enter widespread use.

 In 1977, Austria introduced the 5.56×45mm Steyr AUG bullpup rifle, often cited as the first successful bullpup rifle, finding service with the armed forces of over twenty countries.
 It was highly advanced for the 1970s, combining in the same weapon the bullpup configuration, a polymer housing, dual vertical grips, an optical sight as standard, and a modular design.
 Highly reliable, light, and accurate, the Steyr AUG showed clearly the potential of the bullpup layout.
 In 1978, France introduced the 5.56×45mm FAMAS bullpup rifle.
 In 1985, the British introduced the 5.56×45mm L85 bullpup rifle.
 In the late 1990s, Israel introduced the Tavor TAR-21 and China's People's Liberation Army's adopted QBZ-95.
 By the turn of the century, the bullpup design had achieved world-wide acceptance.